canonical/k8s-snap/docs/src/snap/explanation/epa.md

 ### Key features

--  **Predictable Task Execution**: A real-time kernel ensures that high-priority tasks are executed within a predictable and bounded timeframe, reducing the variability in task execution time.
+-  **Predictable task execution**: A real-time kernel ensures that high-priority tasks are executed within a predictable and bounded timeframe, reducing the variability in task execution time.
--  **Low Latency**: The kernel is optimised to minimise the time it takes to respond to high-priority tasks, which is crucial for applications that require immediate processing.
+-  **Low latency**: The kernel is optimised to minimise the time it takes to respond to high-priority tasks, which is crucial for applications that require immediate processing.
--  **Priority-Based Scheduling**: Tasks are scheduled based on their priority levels, with real-time tasks being given precedence over other types of tasks to ensure they are processed promptly.
+-  **Priority-based scheduling**: Tasks are scheduled based on their priority levels, with real-time tasks being given precedence over other types of tasks to ensure they are processed promptly.
--  **Deterministic Behaviour**: The kernel guarantees deterministic behaviour, meaning the same task will have the same response time every time it is run, essential for time-sensitive applications.
+-  **Deterministic behaviour**: The kernel guarantees deterministic behaviour, meaning the same task will have the same response time every time it is run, essential for time-sensitive applications.
--  **Preemption:** The real-time kernel supports preemptive multitasking, allowing high-priority tasks to interrupt lower-priority tasks to ensure critical tasks are run without delay.
+-  **Pre-emption:** The real-time kernel supports preemptive multitasking, allowing high-priority tasks to interrupt lower-priority tasks to ensure critical tasks are run without delay.
--  **Resource Reservation**: System resources (such as CPU and memory) can be reserved by the kernel for real-time tasks, ensuring that these resources are available when needed.
+-  **Resource reservation**: System resources (such as CPU and memory) can be reserved by the kernel for real-time tasks, ensuring that these resources are available when needed.
--  **Enhanced Interrupt Handling**: Interrupt handling is optimised to ensure minimal latency and jitter, which is critical for maintaining the performance of real-time applications.
+-  **Enhanced interrupt handling**: Interrupt handling is optimised to ensure minimal latency and jitter, which is critical for maintaining the performance of real-time applications.
--  **Real-time Scheduling Policies**: The kernel includes specific scheduling policies (e.g., SCHED\_FIFO, SCHED\_RR) designed to manage real-time tasks effectively and ensure they meet their deadlines.
+-  **Real-time scheduling policies**: The kernel includes specific scheduling policies (e.g., SCHED\_FIFO, SCHED\_RR) designed to manage real-time tasks effectively and ensure they meet their deadlines.